xlladdins/xll/docs/Excel4MacrosH-P.md

 **PIVOT.ITEM**(name, pivot\_field\_name, pivot\_item\_name,position)

-Name    is the name of the PivotTable report within which an item will be repositioned.
+Name&nbsp;&nbsp;&nbsp;&nbsp;is the name of the PivotTable report within which an item will be repositioned.
 If name is omitted, Microsoft Excel will use the PivotTable report containing the active cell.

-Pivot\_field\_name    is the name of the field within which an item will be repositioned, given as a text string.
+Pivot\_field\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name of the field within which an item will be repositioned, given as a text string.
 If pivot\_field\_name is omitted, Microsoft Excel will use the field containing the active cell.
 If the active cell is not within a field, then this argument is required.

-Pivot\_item\_name    is the name of the item to be repositioned in its field (given as a text constant).
+Pivot\_item\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name of the item to be repositioned in its field (given as a text constant).
 If it is omitted, Microsoft Excel uses the item containing the active cell.
 If the active cell is not contained within an item, then this argument is required.

-Position    is a number representing where in the field the items will be moved.
+Position&nbsp;&nbsp;&nbsp;&nbsp;is a number representing where in the field the items will be moved.
 Position 1 is the topmost position within the row field and the leftmost position within the column field and the highest position within the page field.
 If the position argument is omitted, it will default to the last position in the field.

 **Remarks**